neos/neos-development-collection/TYPO3.Neos/Documentation/Development/UserInterface/Index.rst

 User Interface Development
 ==========================

-These are the user interface development guidelines of TYPO3 Phoenix.
+These are the user interface development guidelines of TYPO3 Neos.

 .. toctree::
 	:maxdepth: 2